encircled/Joiner/README.md

 # TL;DR

-Ultimately, all the queries are type-safe, support auto-completion and look like:
+Ultimately, all database queries are type-safe, support auto-completion and look like:

 - Kotlin version
 ```kotlin